jsol-protagona/cfn-stack-reminder-tool/README.md

 ### To test:
 You must confirm the subscription before you test the lambda otherwise the emails will not send.
 1. Navigate to the cfn-stack-removal-reminder lambda and create a test.
 The event data for this test is not important because the lambda itself does not use the data.

+## How to Destroy:
+1. Authenticate into the account in which you deployed this tool in.
+2. Destroy the stack using Serverless `sls destroy`.